rsyncOSX/RsyncOSX_archived/README.md

 | RsyncUI   | SwiftData | about 11.8k | 138  | SwiftUI, declarativ     | v1.9.0 - [February 2024](https://github.com/rsyncOSX/RsyncUISwiftData)  | February 2024 |
 | RsyncOSX  | JSON | about 11K | 121  | Storyboard, imperativ   | v6.8.0 - [13 April 2023](https://github.com/rsyncOSX/RsyncOSX/releases) |	14 March 2016 |

-RsyncUI will be avaliable with support for SwiftData later in February 2024, only for download on GitHub as a start.
+RsyncUI using SwiftData will be avaliable after some QA and test, probably later in February 2024 and only for download on GitHub as a start.
 There is more info about RsyncUI and SwiftData within the [RsyncUI user guide](https://rsyncui.netlify.app/post/built/).

 ### The future